FlowFuse/website/src/blog/2024/01/dashboard-2-ga.md

 <!--more-->

 With Node-RED Dashboard 2.0, we have re-built the original Node-RED Dashboard from the ground up.
-We're now VueJS-based, completely responsive down to mobile and have made many quality of life improvements across the board to the existing widget collection, as well as adding a few new ones too.
+It is now VueJS-based, completely responsive down to mobile and have made many quality of life improvements across the board to the existing widget collection, as well as adding a few new ones too.

 We've shared plenty of updates since we started, detailing the feature parity with the original Node-RED Dashboard, as well as some of the new widgets and features we've added to the new Dashboard, such as Markdown, Mermaid Charts and new Layout Options, you can read more about those here: